StolenColon/docs.getdbt.com/website/docs/docs/cloud-integrations/overview.md

 <div className="grid--3-col">

 <Card
-    title="Configure auto-exposures"
+    title="Auto and active exposures"
-    body="Import and auto-generate exposures from dashboards to understand how models are used in downstream tools for a richer downstream lineage." link="/docs/cloud-integrations/configure-auto-exposures"
+    body="Import and auto-generate exposures from dashboards and understand how models are used in downstream tools and proactively refresh the underlying data sources (like Tableau extracts) during scheduled dbt jobs." link="docs/cloud-integrations/active-and-auto-exposures"
     icon="dbt-bit"/>

 <Card